Neural Measures for learning distributions of Random PDEs: Introduction

 The above framework relies on various alternative choices, each one yielding fundamentally distinct algorithms at the end.
-We would like to explore the potential extension of this approach to approximate solutions of \eqref{eq:RPDE:abstarct}.
-To accomplish this we must first systematically construct discrete spaces $V_\Theta$ such that $V_\Theta \subset \mathcal{P}(\HH).$ We adopt the following alternative approaches: \begin{itemize} \item fully NN based $V_\Theta,$ detailed in Section 3.1 \item Polynomial Chaos Expansion (PCE)-NN $V_\Theta,$ detailed in Section 3.2 \item Galerkin-NN $V_\Theta, $ detailed in Section 3.3\, . \end{itemize}
+We would like to explore the potential extension of this approach to approximate solutions of \cref{eq:RPDE:abstarct}.
+To accomplish this we must first systematically construct discrete spaces $V_\Theta$ such that $V_\Theta \subset \mathcal{P}(\HH).$ We adopt the following alternative approaches: \begin{itemize} \item fully NN based $V_\Theta,$ detailed in Section 3.1 \item Polynomial Chaos Expansion (PCE)-NN $V_\Theta,$ detailed in Section 3.2 \item Galerkin-NN $V_\Theta, $ detailed in Section 3.3. \end{itemize} Furthermore, we show that the neural measure spaces are expressive enough to approximate appropriate subspaces of $\mathcal{P}(\HH)$.